AnoushkaVyas/GraphZoo/README.md

     'lr': (0.01, 'learning rate'),
     'dropout': (0.0, 'dropout probability'),
-    'cuda': (-1, 'which cuda device to use (-1 for cpu training)'), 'epochs': (5000, 'maximum number of epochs to train for'), 'weight-decay': (0., 'l2 regularization strength'),
+    'cuda': (-1, 'which cuda device to use (-1 for cpu training)'), 'device': ('cuda:0', 'which device to use cuda:$devicenumber for GPU or cpu for CPU'), 'epochs': (5000, 'maximum number of epochs to train for'), 'weight-decay': (0., 'l2 regularization strength'),
     'momentum': (0.999, 'momentum in optimizer'),